JeanDecroos/XMLPrompt/docs/backend-implementation.md

-# XMLPrompter Backend Implementation Guide
+# Promptr Backend Implementation Guide

 ## 🎯 **Overview**

-This document provides a comprehensive guide to the XMLPrompter production-ready backend implementation.
+This document provides a comprehensive guide to the Promptr production-ready backend implementation.
 The backend is built with Node.js, Express, and Supabase, featuring enterprise-grade architecture with comprehensive API endpoints, authentication, caching, job queues, and monitoring.

 ## 📋 **Table of Contents**